BrewBlox/brewblox-documentation/docs/user/services/spark.md

 ## `--device-host`

-If you enabled Wifi on the Spark, you can use the management page in your router to give it a fixed IP address.
+If you enabled wifi/ethernet on the Spark, you can use the management page in your router to give it a fixed IP address.
 To find out how to do so, google "static dhcp lease" + the brand and model of your router.

 After you have done so, you can tell the service to always connect to the same address by using the `--device-host` argument.